What Is a Good Internet Speed? How to Test It?Posted April 30, 2018, 7:54 a.m. by Serina Rajagukguk

 The types of activity that a person does online

-The type/power of device you're using to surf the web (although, nowadays most devices are built with the purpose of going online more efficiently)
+The type/power of the device you're using to surf the web (although, nowadays most devices are built to go online more efficiently)

 To put these into perspective: